 There are also 2 ways of keeping a phone in a holder - either with magnets, one of which is stuck to the phone, or with a mechanical grip.

-But which one you choose depends on your phone, and your vehicle.
+But which method you choose depends on your phone, and your vehicle.

 Suction cups and adhesive mounts have their downsides too.
 Sometimes they leave unsightly marks on your car’s windscreen or dashboard.
 And over time, the stickiness could degrade causing the car phone mount to fall.